Becoming a Pro B2B Software Development Firm with Target Audience Analysis: Tools - Part 2

 Tools of the Trade for Conducting Best-in-Class Audience Analysis

 Keep reading to find the Excalibur of success :)

 You are not using CRM for your sales now?
 You see, correct that mistake ASAP.
 CRM is a tool that supports the process of marketing, sales and customer success in your company, so it is a broader topic than you think.

 I work on HubSpot, a complex tool for sales, marketing, automation and more.
 However, if you choose a CRM, please check at least those two more solutions: LiveSpace and Pipedrive.

 When you set and maintain your CRM properly, you can screen your top prospects and customers to verify the communication between you / your team and them.
 What questions have they asked?
 What were the notes about service requirements and offer acceptance or rejection?
-All those are excellent sources of information for business development and marketing.
+All those are excellent sources of information for business development and your marketing efforts.

 If you ask questions like: What are your 3 top priority challenges you would like to discuss during the meeting?
 What are your expectations regarding our service?

-You can get great non-biased insights on your prospects' challenges.
+You can get great non-biased consumer insights on your prospects' challenges.

 When utilising a CRM, the first step in your audience research or customer development should be to analyse the readily available data.
 Delve into the details, examining what your customers are satisfied with and what their concerns are.
 This information is invaluable, serving as a conclusion to the exercise and an introductory step to conducting in-person or online interviews.